Shepherd King · Chapter 1

 D-rank.
 Turning.
 Words without context.
 But Sealed Bonds: one—that, he understood.
 He knew what that one was.
 Psalm 23:4.
 Walk-class.
 Six months ago, in this same pasture, in the dark, with a lion in the scrub and sixty-three sheep behind him, he had decided not to run.
 The Bond sealed not because he was brave but because he stayed when leaving was the rational choice.

 And there, at the very edge of his Veiled Sight—at the limit of whatever Threshold meant—he perceived something.
 To the south and west, a wrongness.
 Not sharp.
 Not urgent.
-But persistent—a low-frequency distortion, the colour of old bruises, spreading slowly.
+But patient: a bruise-coloured pressure, spreading slowly.
 Something out there was feeding on something large.

 He did not know what it was.
 He noted it.
 He would watch.